nafarlee/git-good/README.md

 Git affords a team a lot of flexibility when it comes to the way they handle collaboration.

 There is no real 'silver bullet' in this area.
-All of the different workflows and branching/merging strategies have different tradeoffs that developers/writers should evaluate on a team (or even project) basis.
+All of the different workflows and branching/merging strategies have different trade-offs that developers/writers should evaluate on a team (or even project) basis.

 However, the important point here is that this discussion __must__ happen.
-A lot of time will be wasted squashing unnecessary merge conflicts or performing local machine repoitory resets if people are not on the same page.
+A lot of time will be wasted squashing unnecessary merge conflicts or performing local machine repository resets if people are not on the same page.

 - Establish a branching strategy
 - Establish a merging strategy